SelectField

 translateChoice | Optional | boolean | (record)=>string | true | Translate choice text |

-Additional props are passed to the underlying <span>
+Additional props are passed to the underlying <span> element (e.g., className).

 Custom Renderer

-Section titled “Custom Renderer”You can customize the property to use for the lookup text instead of name
+Section titled “Custom Renderer”You can customize the property to use for the lookup text instead of name using the optionText prop.

-const currencies = [ // ... { id: 'USD', name: 'US Dollar', namePlural: 'US dollars', symbol: '$', symbolNative: '$', }, { id: 'RUB', name: 'Russian Ruble', namePlural: 'Russian rubles', symbol: 'RUB', symbolNative: '₽.', }, // ...];<SelectField source="currency" choices={choices} optionText="symbol" />
+const currencies = [ // ... { id: 'USD', name: 'US Dollar', namePlural: 'US dollars', symbol: '$', symbolNative: '$', }, { id: 'RUB', name: 'Russian Ruble', namePlural: 'Russian rubles', symbol: 'RUB', symbolNative: '₽.', }, // ...];<SelectField source="currency" choices={choices} optionText="symbol" />optionText also accepts a function, so you can shape the option text at will:

-const authors = [ { id: 123, first_name: 'Leo', last_name: 'Tolstoi' }, { id: 456, first_name: 'Jane', last_name: 'Austen' },];const optionRenderer = choice => `${choice.first_name} ${choice.last_name}`;<SelectField source="author" choices={authors} optionText={optionRenderer} />
+const authors = [ { id: 123, first_name: 'Leo', last_name: 'Tolstoi' }, { id: 456, first_name: 'Jane', last_name: 'Austen' },];const optionRenderer = choice => `${choice.first_name} ${choice.last_name}`;<SelectField source="author" choices={authors} optionText={optionRenderer} />optionText also accepts a React Element.
+Shadcn Admin Kit renders it once per choice, within a RecordContext containing the related choice.
+You can use Field components there.

 const choices = [ { id: 123, first_name: 'Leo', last_name: 'Tolstoi' }, { id: 456, first_name: 'Jane', last_name: 'Austen' },];const FullNameField = () => { const record = useRecordContext(); return record ? ( <Badge>{record.first_name} {record.last_name}</Badge> ) : null;};

-- If you need to fetch the choices, you probably need a
+<SelectField source="author_id" choices={choices} optionText={<FullNameField />}/>- If you need to fetch the choices, you probably need a

-instead. - Inside a
+<ReferenceField>instead. - Inside a

-to disable choice translation. - Provide
+<ReferenceField>, you probably need to set thetranslateChoiceprop tofalseto disable choice translation. - Provide

-to display a placeholder for unmatched values.
+emptyto display a placeholder for unmatched values.